Eye Movement Desensitization and Reprocessing (EMDR)

 What is EMDR?

-• Symptoms result from past distressing experiences that were not processed adaptively.
+• It is theorized that symptoms result from past distressing experiences that were not processed successfully.
+EMDR enables the adaptive processing of that information.

-• In addition to bilateral stimulation, EMDR utilizes aspects of both cognitive behavioral therapy (CBT) and exposure therapy.
+• EMDR also utilizes aspects of both cognitive behavioral therapy (CBT) and exposure therapy.

 • It typically occurs in 6–15 sessions, usually 60–90 minutes each.